Integrated account management

 For security reasons, the default LDAP configuration is fully read-only.
 A plugin infrastructure exists with some experimental applications already available that enable administrators to manage an LDAP server through Nextcloud.
 Creating, updating and removing LDAP configurations can optionally be done through an external, REST-based API.

 Nextcloud supports securing authentication through Nextcloud itself with a plugin-based two-factor authentication method.
-Supported are, among others, TOTP, SMS 2-factor and U2F.
-Upon activation by the system administrator, users have to activate 2FA in their personal settings.
+Supported are, among others, TOTP, NFC, SMS, Signal/Telegram and U2F.
+Upon activation by the system administrator, users can activate 2FA in their personal settings.

 Nextcloud features an SSO & SAML app for easy Single-sign-on integration.
 SAML 2.0 is supported against OneLogin, Shibboleth, and ADFS.
 The app also features authentication via environment variables, including support for Kerberos, OAuth2, OpenID and many other mechanisms provided by Apache modules.

 The native SAML integration negates the need for external software like Apache modules.
-Native SAML is compatible with all webservers and supports group memberships, flexible session management and app-specific passwords.
+Native SAML is compatible with all webservers and supports group memberships, flexible session management and app specific passwords.
+It can handle multiple Identity Providers and can authenticate to Samba servers with Kerberos.

 Other user backends